PhMajerus/FIGfonts/README.md

 ### beyond-blue
 ![beyond-blue](images/beyond-blue.png)

-This font was designed by by Strahd(ST) & Roy/SAC as `BEYONDX.TDF` for TheDRAW, an MS-DOS ANSI-art drawing application.
+This font was designed by Strahd(ST) & Roy/SAC as `BEYONDX.TDF` for TheDRAW, an MS-DOS ANSI-art drawing application.
 I converted it to a FIGlet font from the original file.
 It uses the US (437) codepage and ANSI/VT escape sequences for colors to create large colorful 9-rows characters.
 It works in FIGlet 2.2.5, but the width computation gets confused, so it can only be used for single lines.
 It requires `-w 9999` to avoid misplaced line breaks.